-Immunity boosting smoothie recipe is full of Vitamin C and antioxidants to keep your immune system strong and your skin glowing!
-Top with your favorite fresh seasonal fruit and nuts for a zesty way to start the day!
+This tropical immunity-boosting smoothie recipe is full of Vitamin C and antioxidants to keep you fighting fit and get your skin glowing!
+Top it with your favorite fresh seasonal fruit and nuts for a zesty way to start the day!

 • Use carrot juice in place of orange juice.